editor-rs/vscode-rust/doc/cargo_command_execution.md

     * A file opened in the editor is in the workspace (the opened directory)
     * There is a `Cargo.toml` file near the file or in the parent directories within the workspace

-  Then use the directory containing the `Cargo.toml` file.
+  Then use the `Cargo.toml` file.

-* Try using the previous current working directory
+* Try using the previous `Cargo.toml` file
-* Try using the workspace
+* Try using the `Cargo.toml` from the workspace

+If the extension failed to find `Cargo.toml` the extension would show an error message.

+## Finding Out Working Directory

+Before executing the command the extension should find out what directory to execute the command in.

+The extension supports the `"rust.cargoCwd"` configuration parameter with the following possible values:

+* `"/some/path"` - the extension would use the path as the command's working directory
+* `null` - the extension would use the directory containing the chosen `Cargo.toml` as the command's working directory

 ## Configuration Parameters